Skip to primary navigation Skip to main content

 BSc, UCBL, France | MSc, INSA Lyon, France | PhD, Norwich, UK

-I am a Senior Researcher and Group Leader within the Systems Genomics laboratory, which is part of the Cambridge-Baker Systems Genomics Initiative, a joint research program led by Professor Michael Inouye between the Baker Heart and Diabetes Institute (Australia) and the Department of Public Health and Primary Care at the University of Cambridge (UK).
-I am also involved in international consortia focusing on microbiome-related disease association and prediction, as well as mentoring students and junior researchers within our lab.
+I am a Group Leader and researcher in clinical microbiology, microbial (meta)genomics and bioinformatics and systems biology.
+I work within the Cambridge-Baker Systems Genomics Initiative, a joint research program between the Baker Heart and Diabetes Institute (Melbourne, Australia) and the Department of Public Health and Primary Care at the University of Cambridge (UK).

-My past experiences (at the University of Bath, and the Swansea University Medical School) include projects on clinical, environmental and veterinary bacterial pathogens (Escherichia coli, Staphylococcus, Campylobacter, Bacillus, etc.), in collaboration with academic, clinical but also veterinarian and food-producing industrial partners and stakeholders.
+Before moving to Australia in 2018, I was a researcher in the UK (UEA, Swansea University Medical School, University of Bath/Milner Centre for Evolution) and my research interests included projects on clinical, environmental and veterinary bacterial pathogens (Escherichia coli, Staphylococcus, Campylobacter, Bacillus, etc.), in collaboration with academic, clinical but also veterinarian and food-producing industrial partners and stakeholders.
+Now in Australia since 2018, I try to combine my dual expertise in infectious disease, pathogen genomics and biology with clinical microbiome science.

 Achievements